CarterIrish/PortfolioWebsite/README.md

   Includes a headshot and a summary of Carter's education, experience, skills, and interests.
 The layout is responsive, displaying the image and text side by side on large screens and stacking them on smaller screens.

 - **Projects:**
-  Section reserved for showcasing game development and programming projects.
+  Dynamically displays game development and programming projects by loading project data from a JSON file using JavaScript.
+Each project card includes an image, title, description, and link.

 - **Resume:**
   Section for professional experience, education, and relevant skills.
+Includes a downloadable PDF resume.

 - **Contact:**
   Provides a way for visitors to get in touch.